JavaScript is required

 Complaints about financial services

-The national Australian Financial Complaints Authority deals with complaints about financial services including banking, credit, loans, general insurance, life insurance, financial planning, investments, stock broking, managed funds and pooled superannuation trusts.
+The national Australian Financial Complaints Authority deals with complaints about financial services including banking, credit, loans, general insurance, life insurance, financial planning and other issues.

 They provide free dispute resolution for consumers and some small businesses who are unable to resolve a dispute directly with their financial services provider.
 This is an alternative to court proceedings.
 Decisions can be binding on participating financial services providers.